trudeaua21/ESP32-MP3Player/README.md

 # ESP32-MusicPlayer
-An music player designed using C++ on the ESP32 microcontroller.
+An music player coded on the ESP32 microcontroller.
 Plays songs through a piezoelectric buzzer.

+## Language Note
+For compatibility with the ESP32 microcontroller, all files are technically C++ files, but this project only uses C language features.

 ## Future Features
 - Screen with song selection tools